 Common Pests and Other Problems for Stinging Nettle

 Stinging nettle attracts insects that may be viewed as problematic, but in reality, this is a good thing.
 Aphids, which are viewed as garden pests, love nettle, but their presence attracts ladybugs and other predatory insects that will help keep the rest of your garden plants healthy.
 Leave your nettles free of any kind of insect treatment to use them as beneficial hosts in the garden.

 Some butterflies also lay eggs on this plant.
 If you see caterpillars on your nettle, leave them alone because once these larvae turn into butterflies, they are helpful pollinators that benefit many forms of plant life.
 The caterpillars may munch on nettle leaves, but ultimately, this is good for the environment.
 In the grand scheme of things, it may help protect other garden plants from insect damage.

 Common Diseases for Stinging Nettle

 Stinging nettle plants are susceptible to several types of rust fungus.
-At various stages of the fungi's life, the rust may look like spots on the nettle leaves or noticeable growths protruding from the underside of the leaves.
+At various stages of a fungal pathogen's life, the rust may look like spots on the nettle leaves or noticeable growths protruding from the underside of the leaves.
 Sometimes, these rusts look almost like tiny clusters of coral, while in other cases, they appear as longer growths that almost look like caterpillars or legumes.

 Rust is problematic for nettle and other plants in that it is often hard to treat.
-Cut back on overhead watering, as moist conditions may help this fungus thrive.
+Avoid fungal infections by cutting back on overhead watering, as moist conditions may help this fungus thrive.
 Water the ground rather than the nettle plant itself to help prevent the issue and to help eliminate the problem.
 Cut off and discard infected leaves and stems while wearing gloves.
 Do not consume any parts of a nettle plant that appear to be infected with a fungus.